Care sheet for the California kingsnake (Lampropeltis getula californiae).

 California Kingsnake Substrate

 Many commercial substrates and beddings for reptiles are available.
 Avoid cat litter and any chemically treated substrates and oily woods.
-General rule, if it looks good and doesn't give off a smell, it is OK.
+General rule, if it looks good and doesn’t give off a smell, it is OK.
 Feed your California kingsnake in a separate container if the substrate could be ingested while feeding.
-Newspaper, paper towels and indoor carpet are fine, but if the snake can't partially burrow in your substrate, you might consider a hide (Zoo Med Habba Hut) or two in the cage for security.
-I have personally used washed Calci-Sand for adults and kiln-dried pine shavings for juveniles for many years and have never had any problem.
+Aspen bedding and coconut coir are good substrates.
+Ensure the enclosure has a hide so the snake can get away when it needs to.
+Place one hide on the warm side of the enclosure and a second hide on the cool side.

 California Kingsnake Food

 In the wild, California kingsnakes will eat just about any animal or bird small enough to be overpowered and swallowed whole, including rattlesnakes.
 In captivity they should be fed rodents, usually mice, which are readily available.
 You can offer live reptile food or well-thawed frozen mice.
 Live adult mice can inflict wounds to your kingsnake.
-Fresh killed is a safer choice.
+Fresh killed and frozen-thawed are best.

 The mouse should leave a lump in the kingsnake a little larger than the snake’s normal diameter mid body.
 Until the snake is established with you, do not handle it until the lump has digested down to normal diameter of the snake.
 Feeding once a week will maintain your California kingsnake, but the snake will grow faster if you feed it twice a week or more, if it will take it.
 Once the kingsnake reaches adult size, avoid obesity.
 Reduce feeding if necessary.